Unscripted DC

 If You Just Moved to DC

-This is the situation where RPP causes the most confusion.
-You’ve moved into a new apartment, your car has out-of-state plates, and you’re parking on your own block — but you keep getting tickets.
+This is where RPP causes the most confusion.
+You’ve moved into a new apartment, your car has out-of-state plates, and you keep getting tickets on your own block.

 Quick Reference